CormacDC/BoomTownAssignment/README.md

 ## Running

+1. Clone this repo to your desired directory
-1. In a console or terminal, navigate to the directory where this repo is located on your machine
+2. In a console or terminal, navigate to the directory where this repo is located on your machine
-2. Enter `dotnet run`
+3. Enter `dotnet run`
-3. The output should display to the console
+4. The output should display to the console

 ## The Assignment